Biden: Red and blue states are going to go bankrupt without fed money

-Former Vice President Joseph R. Biden late Thursday said localities across the country, regardless of political persuasion, will start laying off public servants and scaling back services unless Congress acts to provide federal support.
+Former Vice President Joseph R. Biden on Thursday said localities across the country, regardless of political persuasion, will start laying off public servants and scaling back services unless Congress acts to provide federal support.

-He said he’s a proud Democrat but he doesn’t “see red states or blue states,” so Washington needs to step in and provide money to states and cities that went bankrupt fighting the coronavirus.
+He said he’s a proud Democrat but he doesn’t “see red states or blue states,” so Washington needs to step in and provide money to states and cities that are going bankrupt fighting the coronavirus.

 Asked why he hasn’t gotten Democrats to agree to a stimulus package, Mr. Biden said the House leadership passed a comprehensive bill at the start of the summer.